linschris/git-tutorial/README.md

 ## Before we begin, you should have:
 * A computer
 * Some sort of text editor (VSCode, Atom, etc.)
-* Some basic knowledge of the terminal and filesystem (How to open it, move around directories...)
+* *(Optional, but useful)* Some basic knowledge of the terminal and filesystem (How to open it, move around directories...)

 ### To begin, there are mainly 2 ways to initalize or start a Git repository.